Communication, Renegotiation and Coordination with Private Values: On Efficiency

 \section{On Efficiency}

+In this section we explore the efficiency properties of communication-proof equilibria. {We begin with a negative result by demonstrating that a non-communication-proof equilibrium can induce a higher ex-ante payoff than all communication-proof equilibria.}

-In this section we investigate the efficiency properties of communication-proof equilibria.
-We first provide an example of an equilibrium with high ex-ante payoffs that is not, however, communication-proof.
-We then show that all communication-proof equilibria, while not necessarily ex-ante payoff optimal, are at least interim Pareto efficient.
-Finally, we show that at least one of the equilibria, $\sigma_{L}$ and $\sigma_{R}$, provides the highest ex-ante payoff of all the coordinated equilibria, and that any equilibrium without communication is Pareto-dominated by either one of these extreme communication-proof equilibria or by the action-symmetric communication-proof equilibrium $\sigma_{C}$.
+In the subsequent parts of Section \ref{sec:Efficiency} {we show favorable properties of communication-proof equilibria.
+First, we show that each communication-proof equilibrium is Pareto efficient at the interim stage (after each player knows her own type).
+Next, we show two additional appealing properties when focusing on $\sigma_L$, $\sigma_R$ and $\sigma_M$: either $\sigma_L$ or $\sigma_R$ provides the highest ex-ante payoff of all the coordinated equilibria, and any equilibrium without communication is strictly Pareto-dominated by either $\sigma_L$, $\sigma_R,$ or $\sigma_M$.}